Profiling a camera with darktable-chart

 Figure out the development process of your camera

-A camera profile is a combination of a color lookup table (LUT) and a tone curve which is applied to a RAW file to get a developed image.
+A camera profile is often a combination of a color lookup table (LUT) and a tone curve which is applied to a RAW file to get a developed image.
 It translates the colors that a camera captures into the colors they should look like.
 If you shoot in RAW and JPEG at the same time, the JPEG file is already a developed picture.
 Your camera can do color corrections to the data it gets from the sensor when developing a picture.
-In other words, if a certain camera tends to turn blue into turquoise, the profile will correct for the color shift and convert those turquoise values back to their proper hue.
+In other words, if a certain camera tends to turn blue into turquoise, the manufacturers internal profile will correct for the color shift and convert those turquoise values back to their proper hue.

 The camera captures light as linear RGB values.
 RAW development software needs to transform those into CIE XYZ tristimulus values for mathematical calculations.
 The color transformation is often done under the assumption that the conversion from camera RGB to CIE XYZ is a linear 3x3 mapping.
 Unfortunately it is not because the process is spectral and the camera sensor sensitivity also absorbs spectral light.
 In darktable the conversion is done the following way: The camera RGB values are transformed using the color matrix (either coming from the Adobe DNG Converter or dcraw) to arrive at approximately profiled XYZ values. darktable provides color lookup table in Lab color space to fix inaccuracies or implement styles which are semi-camera independent.
 A very cool feature is that a user can edit the color LUT.
 This color LUT can be created by darktable-chart as this article will show so that you don’t have to create it yourself.